Dai-Shogun – Great Revolution

 Dai-Shogun – Great Revolution (風雲維新ダイ☆ショーグン, Fūun Ishin Dai Shōgun) is a mecha anime television series, directed by Takashi Watanabe and animated by J.C.Staff and A.C.G.T.
 It aired on April 9, 2014, on Tokyo MX and finished on June 26, 2014.
 The mecha design is by Makoto Ishiwata of Nitroplus.

 A 3D film reboot of the series was planned to be released but failed to meet the Kickstarter goal back in 2016, ultimately freezing the series indefinitely.

 Premise

-In a alternate history Japan where the Meiji Restoration never happened, foreign ships are repelled by ancient giant robots called Onigami.
+In an alternate history Japan where the Meiji Restoration never happened, foreign ships are repelled by ancient giant robots called Onigami.
 Subsequently, Japan has remained isolated from the rest of the world.